reims2/reims2-docs/src/dev/philscore.md

 - Use a better (=> heigher) weigth for the additional delta in the initial Philscore.
 That way we can avoid the filtering by additional.
 - Use a better weigth (maybe even nonlinear based on lens cylinder) for the axis, so we can avoid the filtering by axis.
 - Also improve the score for multifocals based on the sphere+cylinder transformation, no clue why it's currently not the case.

+## Further reading

+- Here is an [analysis of the previous philscore algorithm](./analysis#philscore).
+We don't use the exact algorithm anymore because it was possible to simplify a lot of things nowadays due to more computing power available.
+The output should stay the same though.